quicwg/load-balancers/draft-duke-quic-load-balancers.md

    The 0x00 byte indicates that there are no connection IDs present in the header.

-   The length field is a variable-length integer that encodes the length of the entire QUIC-LB packet, in octets, after the length field.
-The variable integer encoding is the same as that in
-   {{QUIC-TRANSPORT}}.

-   The Random field is one random octet, meant to emulate an encrypted one-octet QUIC packet number.

    The remainder of the packet is the payload.
 This has multiple formats.